SAP-samples/teched2024-DA180/exercises/ex03/README.md

 22. In the panel on the right-hand side (section ***Mappings***), create a join between the columns ***Transaction Date*** and ***Date***.
 <br>![](images/00_00_0410.png)

-23. Your Entity-Relationship Model should look like the image shown below
+23. Your Entity-Relationship Model should look like the image shown below.
 <br>![](images/00_00_0412.png)

 24. Save the changes to your Entity-Relationship Model by using the ***Save option*** in the General menu.